-Also on Adult Swim you will find CHILDRENS HOSPITAL, a show I developed with Rob Corddry and Jonathan Stern, for which I executive produce, write, direct and act.
-The show has won two Emmys and we are now preparing our seventh season.
+Also on Adult Swim was CHILDRENS HOSPITAL, a show I developed with Rob Corddry and Jonathan Stern, for which I was executive producer, writer, director and actor.
+The show won several Emmys and ran seven seasons.
 This same team also created two seasons of a spin-off series, NEWSREADERS.

 In my (somewhat) real life I lived in New York for 26 years, a few blocks from my first NYU dorm room, but now (along with my two sons) am giving L.A. a try.